replicatedhq/kurl.sh/src/markdown-pages/add-ons/antrea.md

 By default, Antrea [encrypts traffic](https://antrea.io/docs/v1.4.0/docs/traffic-encryption/) between nodes. kURL does not install the necessary kernel modules to enable traffic encryption.
 An installer is blocked if encryption is enabled and the host does not have the required `wireguard` module installed.
-Disabling encryption by setting `isEncryptionDisabled` to `true` prevents the need to manually install `wireguard`.
+If you do not want to install `wireguard` manually, you can disable encryption by setting `isEncryptionDisabled` to `true`.

 ## Advanced Install Options